All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 minute read

-We give Australian green thumbs the clear choice between bare-root and potted trees
+We help Australian green thumbs make the best choice between bare-root and potted trees

 Ready to get planting around your home?
 Explore our full range of bare-rooted trees.

-While there are lots of benefits of buying and planting the bare root version of your favourite trees, there are also some challenges associated with this type of tree.
-Keep reading as we explore whether bare root trees are better than potted.
+While there are lots of benefits to buying and planting a bare-root version of your favourite trees, there are also some challenges associated with its maintenance.
+Keep reading as we explore whether bare-root trees are better than potted.

 • You can generally find them in stores from late autumn to early spring.

-• Because all bare-rooted trees are deciduous, winter is the time that they are dormant — meaning they have no fruit, flowers and few leaves.
+• Because all bare-rooted trees are deciduous, they are dormant in winter.
+This means they have no fruit, flowers and few leaves during this time.

 • Winter is the safest time to transport the trees without risking damage or death to the plant.